Western's Admission Scholarship Program

 To retain a scholarship offer you must:

-- Accept your offer of admission to the program for which you received the scholarship by the admission response deadline.
+- Accept your offer of admission by the admission response deadline.

-The Western Scholarship of Excellence cannot be combined with another admission scholarship.
+The Western Scholarship of Excellence cannot be combined with another admission scholarship with the exception of admission scholarships offered by Western International.

 General Conditions and Information for all Admission Scholarships